Seattle Recycling Rules Explained

 Quick note, however – recycling paper is time and energy-consuming, and the result will be somewhere between paper and cardboard, so don’t expect to make notebooks out of it.
 The process basically entails tearing paper into little pieces, soaking it and making it into a mush, and then flattening this mush out onto a frame and letting it dry.

 You can, of course, just take your paper to the dump if you want to help.
 Large-scale recycling machines do the job a lot more efficiently.
 The King County website has this useful guide which tells you what to recycle and what to throw out.
-And of course, Action Junk Removal is always here to help if you need any junk removed!
+And of course, Action Junk Hauling is always here to help if you need any junk removed!

 Cardboard Recycling Seattle